DaveParillo/cisc192-reader/src/chapter8/review-2.rst

       .. tb-parsons::
          :name: mucp_8_7

-         Let's write the code for the struct definitions of Address and Employee.
+         Let's write the code for the struct definitions of address and employee.
-         The Address structure will have the instance variables houseNumber, state (abbreviation), and postalAddress in that order.
-The Employee structure will be a nested structure with the instance variables name and Address address in that order.
+         The address structure will have the instance variables house_number, state (abbreviation), and postal_address in that order.
+The employee structure will be a nested structure with the instance variables name and address address in that order.
-         Put the necessary blocks of code in the correct order, with Address defined before Employee.
+         Put the necessary blocks of code in the correct order, with address defined before employee.

          .. code-block:: cpp

             {{group}}
-            struct Address {
+            struct address {
             {{endgroup}}
             {{distractor}}
             {{group}}
-            Struct Address {  #distractor
+            Struct address {  #distractor
             {{endgroup}}
             {{group}}
-               int houseNumber;
+               int house_number;
             {{endgroup}}
             {{group}}
                string state;
             {{endgroup}}
             {{group}}
-               int postalAddress;
+               int postal_address;
             {{endgroup}}
             {{distractor}}
             {{group}}
-               Employee employee;  #distractor
+               employee employee;  #distractor
             {{endgroup}}
             {{group}}
             };
             {{endgroup}}
             {{group}}
-            struct Employee {
+            struct employee {
             {{endgroup}}
             {{distractor}}
             {{group}}
-            Struct Employee {  #distractor
+            Struct employee {  #distractor
             {{endgroup}}
             {{group}}
                string name;
             {{endgroup}}
             {{group}}
-               Address address;
+               address address;
             {{endgroup}}
             {{group}}
             };